...

-Data represents all information and knowledge that serves as the building block upon which modern businesses operate and evolve.
-Its monetization is a key strategy to open up new revenue streams and explore innovative opportunities.
+Data includes all the information and knowledge businesses rely on.
+It serves as the foundation for how modern organizations operate and grow.
+Monetizing this data is a key strategy.
+It helps unlock new revenue streams and explore innovative opportunities.

 What Are the Types of Data Monetization?

-Data monetization can be broadly categorized into two main types:
+Data monetization can be grouped into two main types.

-Ad hoc reporting is a one-time report that allows users to get answers to business-critical questions instantly by referring to insights on dynamic dashboards that use real-time data.
+Ad hoc reporting is one example.
+It’s a one-time report that gives users quick answers to critical business questions.
+These reports pull insights from dynamic dashboards that use real-time data.

 Internal Data Monetization